[updated 12 January 2015]

-- Adelaide has declined in recent years (possibly due to rail works) while Canberra and Hobart remain flat.
+- Adelaide has declined in recent years (in part due to rail works) while Canberra and Hobart remain flat.

-- Sydney has bucked the trend of the larger cities, with no great increase in boardings per capita.
+- Sydney+surrounds has bucked the trend of the larger cities, with no great increase in boardings per capita.

 - Wellington has the highest boardings per capita in New Zealand (notionally higher than most Australian cities).
 When you take into account that Wellington does not have a heavily transfer-orientated PT network, a figure for PT “journeys” per capita for Wellington is likely to be very competitive with Melbourne and Sydney.